wbreiler/PiAnsible/README.md

 # PiAnsible

 PiAnsible is an Ansible project designed to automate the setup of services on Raspberry Pi OS Lite.
-This repository includes playbooks to install and configure Docker, Docker Compose, and Apache2 within Docker containers.
+This repository includes playbooks to install and configure Docker, Docker Compose, disable IPv6, install Netdata, and install Apache2 in Docker.

 ## Getting Started